This talk was recorded live on the second day at DFTB17 in Brisbane.

-When you start out in any branch of medicine there are so many unknown unknowns that it makes sense to follow the well trodden path of those that have gone before you.
-It makes sense to use checklists and flowcharts to make sure you are not missing something.
+When you start in any branch of medicine, there are so many unknowns that it makes sense to follow the well-trodden path of those who have gone before you.
+Using checklists and flowcharts makes sense to ensure you are not missing something.
 It makes sense to look at resources like DFTB.
 But then what?
 Not all patients fit into neat little boxes, presenting with classical signs and symptoms.
 Then what do you do?
-Paediatrician, Robyn Brady, explores how we can learn to think beyond the algorithm.
+Paediatrician Robyn Brady explores how we can learn to think beyond the algorithm.

 You can listen to this talk as you walk to work on any device that supports podcasts.